 Our textbooks are carefully chosen, and our teachers are committed to the goals of mastery learning in arithmetic and mathematics.
 We have found the Rod and Staff math textbooks to be the most closely aligned with our goals in K-6.
 Seventh grade is an important year that prepares students for algebra in the 8th grade.
 Our pre-algebra text is from College of the Redwoods, Department of Mathematics.
-For Algebra I and II we use the Prentice Hall Classics text, for Geometry, the McDougal Littell text and for Pre-Calculus and Calculus, the Larson Hostetler text.
-Our goal is for all able students to complete AP Calculus.
+For Algebra I and II, we use the Prentice Hall Classics text, for Geometry, the McDougal Littell text, and for Pre-Calculus and Calculus, the Larson Hostetler text.
+Our goal is for all able students to complete AP Calculus; students who take AP Calculus in 11th grade take Statistics or Computer Programming as seniors.